 If you want to visit the Arena, Underground, and III Level of the Colosseum, check out the ticket options below.

 I always prefer doing this when I travel to popular destinations in Europe.
 The Tiqets site has plenty of options, and they have real-time updates on the availability of time slots for visiting the Colosseum.
-It is in English and very easy to use, while the official site was not working at the moment I am writing this.
+It is in English and very easy to use, while the official site is not working at the moment I am writing this.

 Here are some of the best ticket options to consider, especially if the simple entrance tickets are sold out: